rizac/stream2segment/README.md

 ## Usage

+Stream2segment is a command line application (at least for the download part) available after install via the command `s2s` oin the terminal (type `s2s --help` to show all subcommands).

-A detailed documentation is available online in the **[github wiki page](https://github.com/rizac/stream2segment/wiki)**, but you can also simply start the program via the command `init` ( `s2s init --help` for details) which creates several highly documented examples files that you can immediately start to configure and modify:
+A detailed documentation is available online in the **[github wiki page](https://github.com/rizac/stream2segment/wiki)**, but you can also simply start the program via the command `init` ( `s2s init --help` for details) which creates several fully documented examples files that you can immediately start to configure and modify:

  - A download configuration file (in YAML syntax with all parameters documented)